 October 5, 1941

 Brandeis’ friendship with President Woodrow Wilson helped secure American support for both the Balfour Declaration in 1917 and the British Mandate in 1922.
 After a 1919 trip to Palestine, Brandeis was concerned about the financial struggles of the Zionist movement and the conditions in which settlers were living.
-Eventually, Louis Brandeis would inspire the creation of the Palestine Economic Corporation, which became an engine for financing projects in the Land of Israel.
+Eventually, Brandeis would inspire the creation of the Palestine Economic Corp., which became an engine for financing projects in the Land of Israel.